pjazdzyk/unitility/README.md

 [CustomParsingFactory](https://github.com/pjazdzyk/unitility-spring-example/blob/master/src/main/java/com/synerset/unitility/spring/examples/newquantity/CustomParsingFactoryWithAngle.java).

-After a new parsing factory is created and all standard and new custom quantities parsers are properly registered, you can now create a configuration and register new JacksonModule and new Conveter in FormatterRegistry:
+After a new parsing factory is created and all standard and new custom quantities parsers are properly registered, you can now create a configuration and register new JacksonModule and new Converter in FormatterRegistry:
 [CustomAngleConfiguration](https://github.com/pjazdzyk/unitility-spring-example/blob/master/src/main/java/com/synerset/unitility/spring/examples/newquantity/CustomAngleConfiguration.java).

 After this step is done, you can freely use your CustomAngle unit in your web application: